SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 {: #Figure-conn-flow title=”E2E transport flows and connection session”}

-{{Figure-conn-flow}} shows "Client-1" and "Client-2" that negotiate connection policy (e.g., QoS) and other aspects like mobility handling, charging applied to flows in that network attachment.
+{{Figure-conn-flow}} shows "Client-1" and "Client-2" which negotiate connection policy (e.g., QoS) and other aspects like mobility handling, charging applied to flows in that network attachment.
 "Client-1" has "flow-x1" and "flow-x2" over its network attachment
-while "Client-2" has "flow-x3".  **The requirements in this document focuses on on-path collaboration signals that apply to data units such as media frames within flows like "flow-x1/x2/x3" but not between them.**
+while "Client-2" has "flow-x3".  **The requirements in this document focus on on-path collaboration signals that apply to data units such as media frames within flows like "flow-x1/x2/x3" but not between them.**